ollewelin/analog_matrix_computation_Inverted_MAML_PAT_PEND_2630397-4/README.md

 Working with analog computing is an act of balancing physics and precision.
 Very funny and exciting project!

 ### Status and Disclaimer
-2026-06-10: Nothing is yet tested or simulated.
+2026-06-10: Nothing is yet tested (little simulated 2026-06).
 This is currently only a plan to build a test board with a 3x 6x6 matrix PCB at 500 kHz throughput, 8-bit R-2R DACs, 10-bit SAR ADCs, a Trion FPGA, and N-channel transistors.

 #### Disclaimer:
 The